IvanAzagraTroya/IvanAzagraTroya/README.md

 * 🧠  I'm learning How to develop multiplatform apps, using different languages on CFGS DAM(Multiplatform App Development) or Software development and trying to introduce myself into React.
 * 🤝  I'm open to collaborating on fun projects
 * ⚡  I really enjoy trying new things on my own. [link to my itch.io](https://blobthevod.itch.io/),  where i upload some Unity projects *right now im polishing my first release at the moment*.
-I like playing the guitar, videogames, basketball and coding.
+I like to play the guitar, videogames, basketball and to code.

 <a href="https://www.twitter.com/AzagraIvan" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/AzagraIvan?logo=twitter&style=for-the-badge&color=22c55e&labelColor=0f172a"